-The affirmative vote of a plurality of our outstanding common stock present in person or represented by proxy and entitled to vote at the meeting will be required to elect three Directors to serve as Class I Directors until the 2005 Annual Stockholders' Meeting.
-A plurality means that more votes must be cast in favor of the election of a Director than those cast against the election of such Director.
+The affirmative vote of a plurality of our common stock present in person or represented by proxy and entitled to vote at the meeting will be required to elect three Directors to serve as Class I Directors until the 2005 Annual Stockholders' Meeting.
+This means that the three nominees receiving the highest number of votes will be elected.
 Accordingly, the withholding of authority by a stockholder (including broker non-votes) will not be counted in computing a plurality and thus will have no effect on the results of the election of such nominees.
 In the election of Directors, you may vote "FOR" all of the nominees or your vote may be withheld with respect to one or more of the nominees.
-For the other proposal, you may vote "FOR," "AGAINST," or "ABSTAIN."
+For the other proposal, you may vote "FOR," "AGAINST" or "ABSTAIN."
 If you "ABSTAIN," it has the same effect as a vote against the proposal.